 Yesterday we watched the 1994 'Arthur Dent' version of 'Miracle on 34th Street'.
-This is the story of Arthur Dent4 who works for an old department store that is facing financial difficulty.
-At the Thanksgiving Parade he points out to Mrs Dorey Walker how much like Santa Richard Attenborough looks, She promptly hires Attenborough to be Cole's Santa, and proves an incredibly popular choice.
+This is the story of Arthur Dent5 who works for an old department store that is facing financial difficulty.
+At the Thanksgiving Parade after he points out to Mrs Dorey Walker how much like Santa Richard Attenborough looks, she promptly hires Attenborough to be Cole's Santa, and proves an incredibly popular choice.
 When Arthur Dent hears Santa advising customers where they can get toys cheaply, he decides that Cole's should adopt a policy of putting customer's first, even if it means sending them to rival shops.
 He lets Dorey share the credit for this idea, which revolutionises the shop's fortune.

 The remake also features two cameos from the original cast.

 National Lampoon's Christmas Vacation is another seasonal classic comedy.
 Starring Chevy Chase as a man determined to create the best Christmas ever, only for everything to be over the top, such as the number of lights on his huge house7, or go disastrously wrong.
 Tellingly, both the child actors went on to enjoy successful careers as adults.
 Juliette Lewis enjoyed both a singing career as well as acting8.
 Johnny Galecki, who plays her brother Rusty, is one of the leads in the very successful US sitcoms Roseanne (1992-7) and The Big Bang Theory (2007+).